 Information security consultants are seeing an uptick in requests for local data encryption audits.
 These audits focus on ensuring that data can be wiped remotely if a device is seized, though even this action could be interpreted as a violation of the national security law under the sabotage or obstruction of justice clauses.
 The legal ambiguity surrounding these scenarios creates a chilling effect on the technology sector.

+The current environment leaves little room for the diplomatic detail that previously characterized US-China relations in the city.
 Government officials in Beijing have signaled that they will continue to monitor the statements of foreign consulates closely.
 Any further advisories that characterize the Hong Kong legal system as high-risk will likely meet with similar diplomatic pushback.
 The summons of May is a clear message that the era of Western missions acting as vocal monitors of Hong Kong internal policy has come to an end.